 - Testing our faith leads to maturity and growth.

-In the end of chapter 4 he sums up his warnings about speech and now in chapter 5 his sums up his warnings about wealth.
+In the end of James 4, James sums up his warnings about speech.
+In James 5, he sums up his warnings about wealth.
 He gives three pieces of evidence of that they are trusting in their wealth: 1) hoarding (5:2-3); 2) not treating employees fairly (5:4) and 3) self-indulgence (5:5).

 - There’s a difference between hoarding and planning for your retirement.